SuicideShow/MultiTool/README.md

 Choose Option

 Wait for it to finish

+### Updating

+Just replace the old .exe with the new one
 _________________________________________________________________

-### First Beta Release
+### Beta Release

-MultiTool has the following features in v0.7.10
+MultiTool has the following features in v0.7.12

 O  Extract Media Information to .txt.
 Such as:
 - [ ]    Track ID